ec-jrc/lisflood-model/indexVera.md

 can be created for specific model applications (calibration, scenario modelling, operational flood forecasting).
 Typically, each of these applications requires its own input structure, and you can use the 'lfuser' variables to define this structure.
-Also, note that the both the *name* and *value* of each variable must be wrapped in (single or double) quotes.
+Also, note that both the *name* and *value* of each variable must be wrapped in (single or double) quotes.
 Dedicated XML-editors like XmlSpy take care of this automatically, so you won't usually have to worry about this.